jankudev/adventofcode-2024/src/main/kotlin/day5/README.md

 but creates a comparator to check/sort from the rules directly.
 For "repairing" the queue I've first used a variation of the BubbleSort algorithm, but later on went with standard collections sort and a comparator function.

-Ultimately the Bellman-Ford would be a better solution for the 1st part but it lacks the capability for the repair :-) (maybe next time)
+Ultimately the Floyd-Warshall would be a better solution for the 1st part but it lacks the capability for the repair :-) (maybe next time)